lballabio/QuantLib/Readme.txt

 You can also use the mailing lists <quantlib-users@lists.sourceforge.net> and
 <quantlib-dev@lists.sourceforge.net> for feedback, questions, etc. The mailing
 lists are for subscribers only, so please subscribe before posting.

-If you are interested in participating in QuantLib development, please send a mail to the QuantLib developers' mailing list -- quantlib-dev AT lists DOT sourceforge DOT net -- describing your experience and interests.

 ============= ADDITIONAL INFORMATION =================